Small-Block Chevy Timing Chain And Gears

 Article by Mark Trotta

-As an engine gets older, a timing chain will wear and stretch, which affects valve timing and hurts performance.
-Aside from replacing the chain and possibly gears, alternatives would be a gear-drive or belt-drive system.
+As an engine gets older, the timing chain will wear and stretch, which affects valve timing and hurts performance.
+The only cure is replacement.

 Stock Timing Chain and Gears